brialorelle/kiddraw/README.md

 Below are brief descriptions of the main sections of the repository.

 ## Experiments
-Code for reproducing the experiments to collect drawing and visual recognition behaviors from children:
+Code for reproducing the experiments to collect drawing and visual recognition behaviors from children <br/>

-Museumstation: Ran at San Jose Children's Discovery Museum (CDM)
+Museumstation: Ran at San Jose Children's Discovery Museum (CDM) <br/>
-Recoggames: Several versions of visual recognition games, also running at CDM, desinged to assess visual recognition behaviors
+Recoggames: Several versions of visual recognition games, also running at CDM, desinged to assess visual recognition behaviors <br/>
-Ratings: Experiments to get ratings from adults about the content of children's drawings
+Ratings: Experiments to get ratings from adults about the content of children's drawings <br/>
-Webstation: Code for collecting drawings from adults on online platforms
+Webstation: Code for collecting drawings from adults on online platforms  <br/>
-Museumdraw: Initial drawing experiment run at CDM (supervised by an experimenter); data used in CogSci2018
+Museumdraw: Initial drawing experiment run at CDM (supervised by an experimenter); data used in CogSci2018 <br/>

 ## Analysis
-Museumstation: Main analyses conducted on children's drawings collected at the children's discovery museum
+Museumstation: Main analyses conducted on children's drawings collected at the children's discovery museum <br/>
-Recoggames: Main analyses conducted on children's visual recognition behaviors at the children's discovery museum cogsci-2018/cogci-2019: Main analyses associated with the two Cognitive Science Society proceedings from initial analyses
+Recoggames: Main analyses conducted on children's visual recognition behaviors at the children's discovery museum <br/>
+cogsci-2018/cogci-2019: Main analyses associated with the two Cognitive Science Society proceedings from initial analyses <br/>

 ## Writing
 Text and code for reproducing the cogsci-2018 and cogsci-2019 submissions on the development of children's drawings.